Skip to content

 As preparation, the doctor will apply local anaesthesia to numb the area to be examined.
 They will also sedate you to relax your body during the tube insertion.

-The procedure can be done in as short as 15 to 30 minutes.
-Afterwhich, your doctor will further observe you, especially after your sedative has worn off.
+The endoscopy procedure in Singapore can be done in as short as 15 to 30 minutes.
+After which, your specialist will further observe you, especially after your sedative has worn off.
 You may experience mild symptoms like cramps or soreness after an endoscopy.
 But, any discomfort tends to resolve quickly.

-5. What Are The Potential Risks/Complications Of An Endoscopy
+What Are The Potential Risks Of An Endoscopy

-Endoscopies are generally safe, but some complications are associated with the procedure.
+Endoscopy procedures are generally safe, but some complications are associated with them .
 These risks include:

-It is best to inform your doctor immediately if you experience discomfort after the procedure.
+It is best to inform your endoscopy specialist in Singapore immediately if you experience discomfort after the procedure.

-After an endoscopy, your doctor will advise you to stay at the clinic or endoscopy centre for 1 to 2 hours.
+After an endoscopy procedure, your specialist will advise you to stay at the clinic or endoscopy centre for 1 to 2 hours.
 Sometimes, you may have to stay overnight, especially if you receive treatment after the screening.

 Some patients report experiencing sore throat for 2 days after an endoscopy.
-You may need a doctor’s consultation if you experience the same.
+You may need a specialist’s consultation if you experience the same.
 Alternatively, you may relieve the soreness by drinking warm water.

-Conducting an endoscopy allows your doctor to assess any present issues in your digestive tract.
+Conducting an endoscopy procedure allows your doctor to assess any present issues in your digestive tract.
 It is not a cause for worry if you experience minor digestive problems.
-However, it may be time to consult a doctor if the problem persists.
+However, it may be time to consult an endoscopy specialist in Singapore if the problem persists.

 Dr Q. M. Leong is a professional colorectal surgeon in Singapore.
-He specialises in diagnosing colorectal cancers, hemorrhoids, peptic ulcers, gastritis, and other gastrointestinal diseases.
-Get in touch with Dr Leong for more inquiries or to schedule a consultation.
+He specialises in diagnosing colorectal cancers, haemorrhoids, peptic ulcers, gastritis, and other gastrointestinal diseases.
+Get in touch with Dr Leong to inquire more about endoscopy in Singapore.

 Frequently Asked Questions About Getting An Endoscopy In Singapore